cbg-ethz/PrimerID/README.md

 ```
 cd Analysis/
 ../../pidalyse --r3223 ../References/5VM_3223.fasta --r3236 ../References/5VM_3236.fasta ../Alignments/32???/32???_nucMask_2.sam
+cd ..
 ```
-This will produce a plethora of information and statistics, like for instance the estimators respectively mutant frequencies.
+This will produce a plethora of information and statistics, like the estimators and mutant frequencies.

 ## Reproducing statistics
 ### Figures